 At least two weeks prior to location shoot, students should submit the appropriate permit request to Lenny Manzo, VMA Director of Production and Safety, for processing.

-All VMA shoots must complete a safety form in order to take out equipment.
+All VMA shoots must complete the safety form in order to take out equipment.

 The College does provide insurance for equipment on loan from the Equipment Distribution Center (EDC); there is a $2,500 deductible payment that the borrower is responsible for in the case of damages.
 The insurance will pay for damages over $2,500.
 The College equipment insurance policy provides insurance for equipment rented outside of the College, up to a maximum value of $250,000, of which no single piece can be worth more than $90,000.
 The College does not provide workman’s compensation insurance for talent, including members of SAG and AFTRA.

-Violations of the MTP Shooting Policies and Procedures and/or violations of the VMA Student Production Safety Manual may result in one or both of the following actions:
+Violations of the Emerson Shooting Policies and Procedures and/or violations of the VMA Student Production Safety Manual may result in one or both of the following actions:

 - Suspension of production activities